 After- Check yourself for injuries.
 Often people tend to others without checking their own injuries.
 Watch for hazards such as fires, gas leaks, downed utility lines, and fallen objects.
 Be aware, aftershocks may occur.

 During- Yell "FIRE!" several times and try to exit.
 Pull the fire alarm and warn others while getting out.
 Check door handles, if hot do not open the door.
-If smoke is in the room, get on hands and knees to escape.
+If smoke is in the room, get on your hands and knees to escape.
 If on fire, Stop!
 Drop! and Roll!

 After- After calling 9-1-1, give first aid where needed.
 Cool and cover burns, which reduces the chance of further injury or infection.